-Currently, the department houses twenty-two full-time and eighteen part-time faculty who conduct research and teach classes in the department's four majors.
+Currently, the department houses eighteen full-time and twenty-one part-time faculty who conduct research and teach classes in the department's four majors.
 There are hundreds of students who major in the Social and Cultural Sciences department making it one of the largest in the College of Arts and Sciences.

 Our faculty were recognized by several prestigious University awards including Research Excellence, Teaching Excellence, Way Klingler Young Scholar, and Excellence in Faculty Advising Awards.

 Books by our faculty have been published by top university presses such as Oxford and Columbia Universities, NYU, University of Chicago, and by academic presses including Sage, Russell Sage Foundation Press, Rowman Littlefield, Waveland Press, and Taylor and Francis Group.